-Nursing Education in New Mexico
+Nursing Degrees in New Mexico

-Outlook for Nursing in New Mexico
+Nursing Schools in New Mexico

 Some of the top employers of Registered Nurses in New Mexico include Presbyterian Hospital, University of New Mexico Hospital, Memorial Medical Center, and CHRISTUS Saint Vincent Regional Medical Center.

 Nursing Degree Programs in New Mexico

 Listed below are all of the nationally accredited MSN programs with campus locations in New Mexico.

 Online MSN Programs